MarkusMaal/LaserLite/README.md

 # LaserLite
+**NOTE** This version is not in active development.
+The version in active development can be found in [Gitlab](https://gitlab.com/www5800006).

 LaserLite is an open source version of the [markustegelane](https://markustegelane.ml) website and also a codename for the actual website.